Accreditation Handbook—Chapter II: Mission and Principles of the CAA

 In the fall of 2017, the CAA fielded its triennial Accreditation Customer Feedback Survey (CFS) to just under 6,000 program directors, academic faculty, and clinical faculty at CAA-accredited and candidate programs.
 This survey gave faculty the opportunity to provide feedback about:

 - Annual report and re-accreditation processes

 - Areas for CAA to consider for future focus and resource development

-The CAA thanks all academic and clinical faculty members who provided feedback on the 2013 Accreditation Customer Feedback Survey and assures stakeholders that their voices have been heard.
+The CAA thanks all academic faculty, clinical faculty, and program directors who provided feedback via the 2017 CFS and assures stakeholders that their voices have been heard.
 The CAA greatly values suggestions for improvements from those who are most familiar with the process and the accreditation program itself.
-The CAA reviewed each of the 1,700+ comments received, and grouped them into categories for follow-up actions:

 The CAA is currently reviewing the more than 2,500 comments received, and will use the data to drive the CAA’s work in making improvements to existing processes, develop new initiatives and resources, and serve as the foundation for developing its next Strategic Plan.
 Stay tuned for more details about the improvements and efficiencies resulting from the 2017 Accreditation CFS how your thoughtful input supports CAA’s vision and purpose.